bibbycodes/tic-tac-toe/README.md

 @layout["A"]["1"] = "X"
 ```

-The only challenge that this presented was that I had to convert column values to symbols in my 'add' method
+A challenge I faced was that I having to convert column values to symbols in my 'add' method
 which takes in a piece (X or O) and a postion in the accepted formats of A1 or ["A", "1"]:

 ```ruby